thelfer/mfem-mgis/docs/source/user_guide/partial_quadrature_functions/partial_quadrature_functions.rst

-The :cxx:`computeL2Projection` function allows projecting a set of quadrature functions on nodes by minimizing the :math:`L_{2}` norm of the projection and the values of the quadrature functions.
+The :cxx:`computeL2Projection` function allows projecting a set of quadrature functions on nodes by minimizing the :math:`L_{2}` norm of the difference of the projection and the values of the quadrature functions.

-The :cxx:`computeL2Projection` internally calls successively the functions :cxx:`createL2ProjectionResult` and :cxx:`updateL2Projection`.
+The :cxx:`computeL2Projection` function internally calls successively the functions :cxx:`createL2ProjectionResult` and :cxx:`updateL2Projection`.
 Those functions can be used directly if the projection has to be performed several times.